celtiberi/tech-doc-extractor/README.md

-# Technical Documentation Extractor
+# Tech Doc Extractor

-A Python tool that extracts and processes technical documentation from websites using Firecrawl.
+A Python tool for crawling and extracting technical documentation using Firecrawl API.

 ## Features

-- Extracts documentation content from websites
+- Crawls technical documentation sites
+- Converts pages to clean markdown format
-- Preserves code examples and formatting
+- Handles pagination and depth control
+- (Attempts to) Saves documents with meaningful filenames

 ## Installation